canwe/blog/_posts/2011-04-29-finding-the-difference-between-two-dates-in-java.md

   - How To
   - Java
 ---
-# Finding the difference between two dates in Java

 Let's say you have two Date objects *DateOne* and *DateTwo*.
 Now you want to find the difference between these two dates and show that in a human readable format; for example '*the difference is 2 hours and 30 minutes*'.
 How do you do it in Java?